killermann/samk.blog/content/2020/ceasefire-on-intentions/index.md

 ## When Intentions Obviously Matter

-Say two young brothers are trying to put shingles on a dog house, and one of them ends up with the claw side of a hammer in the side of his skull.
-And, hypothetically, one of the following three things led to that outcome:
+Say two young brothers are shingling the roof of a dog house, and one of them ends up with the claw side of a hammer in the side of his skull.
+And, hypothetically, one of the following two things led to that outcome:

 1. Brother A was swinging the hammer carelessly, and hit Brother B by mistake.
 2. Brother A looked at the claw side of the hammer, wondered what would happen if he his Brother B in the head with it, then hit Brother B with the hammer on purpose.